 TCS Nextstep Hall Ticket 2021 will be available for eligible contenders only.
 As we know that this is going to be intense test for freshers student for taking placement in reputed IT company.

-Latest Update: Candidates can download hall ticket by login on tcs nextstep portal or through the email which have sent on registered email-id from 29th August 2019, official link given the bottom of page.
+Latest Update: Candidates can download hall ticket for NQT by login on tcs nextstep portal or through the email which have sent on registered email-id from 29th August 2019, official link given the bottom of page.

 If you are going to attend this prominent employability test then TCS Admit Card is indispensable.
 We are exploring here about hall ticket details like how to download, documents required, instructions etc.